 When Meghan Markle walked down the aisle of St. George's Chapel with her hair loosely done up in her signature messy bun, the world—and brides—took notice.
-According to Pinterest's Wedding Report, search for messy updos was up a whopping 1,274 percent that year, proving that the best updos are carefree, sexy, and just a little bit messy.
+According to Pinterest's Wedding Report, searches for messy updos was up a whopping 1,274 percent that year, proving that the best updos are carefree, sexy, and just a little bit messy.
 Not to mention here to stay.

-Sure, sleek and classic chignons will never truly go out of style, but we're smitten with these relaxed updos and clearly we're not the only ones.
+Sure, sleek and classic chignons will never truly go out of style, but we're smitten with these relaxed updos, and clearly, we're not the only ones.
 “I like to describe it as 'disheveled elegance,'" says New York hairstylist Nunzio Saviano.
 “A more polished look would be reminiscent of your mom’s wedding hair.”

 Meet the Expert

 - Kelly De Serio is a style specialist and bridal beauty entrepreneur.
 She is the founder and lead designer of the ReelStyle Bridal brand.

 Below, we have all the messy bun updo inspiration you need along with a few tricks to nailing the 'do yourself.
 Scroll down to see 33 perfectly imperfect wedding hairstyles.

 This lush 'do is spilling with decadent dimension courtesy of the bride's natural curls.
 Instead of taming the playful tendrils into a strict style, they were delicately pinned in place and let to do their thing.
 The relaxed coif looks positively regal paired with a pearl-embellished cape and matching barrettes.